autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 Reading from left to right, all groups withing the clicked on category should be in alphabetical order.

-10. **COMPLETE** Users should be able to create a new group if none of the search results were what they were looking for by clicking on a “create group” button.
-If the user is logged in, it will redirect to the create new group page, otherwise it will redirect the user to the login page to log in.
+10. **REVISED** Users should be able to create a new group if none of the search results were what they were looking for by clicking on a “create group” button.
+If the user is logged in, it will redirect to the create new group page, otherwise there will not be a create group button on the page.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User searches or scrolls for a group 5.
 If the group they're looking for doesn't exist, they can click the "create group" button 6.
-If the user isn't logged in, the user will be directed to the log in screen, then can repeat this process.
+If the user isn't logged in, the user won't have access to the create group button.

+- Reasoning for REVISED: We revised this requirement due to the permissions as a non-logged in user.
+We decided that a non-logged in user shouldn't that they ability to see the create group button.
+The create group button will only be displayed in the case that a user is logged in to their UW account.

 11. **REVISED** The system might display saved groups under the My Groups page.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the My Groups by clicking it in the navigation bar 3.
 Users should be able to see saved groups at the bottom of the page.
 There will be no saved groups if the user hasn't saved any groups since making their account.

-- Reasoning for REVISED: We revised this requirement to make the home page more elegant and less clutered.
+- Reasoning for REVISED: We revised this requirement to make the home page more elegant and less cluttered.
 We determined it was best to display the saved groups under the My Groups tab on the navigation bar as My Groups contains information about Admin Groups, Joined Groups, and now Saved Groups.
 It made sense from a user standpoint to make this decision to move the location of Saved Groups.

 ### Search Bar